SteveGekas/My-Portfolio-Website/README.md

 ## Installation

-Uploaded all my files to GitHub.
-Launched website from GitHub to make sure everything was in order.
+I uploaded all of the files that I have changed to Github.
+To make sure everything worked to my wants, I ran my files through Github pages to verify that everything I added or changed worked.

 ## Usage